basitali97/FCFS-Vlab/experiment/procedure.md

-PROCEDURE :
+# PROCEDURE :
-1. Get the number of process,their arrival time and burst time.
+1. Get the number of items ,their weight and profit.
-2. Draw the Gantt chart using arrival time and burst time.
+2. Find the ratio of profit and weight.
-3. Calculate the completion time.
+3. Find out the maximum ratio.
-4. Calculate the Turn-around time using-----
-Turn around time=Completion Time – Arrival Time
-5. Calculate the Waiting time using-----
-Waiting Time = Turn Around Time – Burst Time
+4. Arrange the weight in increasing order corresponding the ratio.
+5. Pick up the weight for maximum size of bag.
-6. Claculate the average waiting time.
+6. Calculate the maximum profit gain.